Andile-Rodney/Andile-Rodney/README.md

 	 - | tech | data | math | vegan |
  - 🌱 currently studying my Bsc.
 Computer Science.
- - 💬 lets chat about science, we all are creatures of habit and doing life for the first time...
+ - 💬 we all are creatures of habit and doing life for the first time...
  - ⚡ fun fact: constipation kills.

  ## Qualifications